 Why Join CAFSA?

-Meet the challenge of technical excellence and consumer value by enrolling your employees in the nationally recognized standards for sprinkler fitter training.
-The American Fire Sprinkler Association’s correspondence course: Training For Excellence.
-Combine the home learning curricula with the CAFSA’s 9000-hour (five-year) on-the-job apprenticeship program, and you can be confident of building a quality oriented and skilled manpower resource that will ensure the continued success of your business well into the 21st Century.
+Meet the challenge of technical excellence and consumer value by enrolling your employees in the CAFSA State and Federally approved Apprenticeship Program.
+By utilizing CAFSA’s 9000-hour (five-year) apprenticeship program, and you can be confident of building a quality oriented and skilled manpower resource that will ensure the continued success of your business well into the 21st Century.

-The books, updated in 2013, combine information spanning the latest devices and techniques, as well as the proven techniques and methods of the past.
+The national industry recognized curriculum combines information spanning the latest devices and techniques, as well as the proven techniques and methods of the past.

-Working alongside a journeyperson, the apprentice gets to put the conceptual and technical data he or she has learned at home to work on the job.
+Working alongside a certified journeyperson, the apprentice gets to put the conceptual and technical data he or she has learned to work on the job.

 This combined course of study covers the complete range of technical, safety and product know-how for your mechanics, provides a long range plan of professional growth for your apprentices and serves as a powerful incentive to progress in a critical industry.